UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_filezilla.md

 In the 'New Site' dialog, make the following changes:

-- Set protocol to 'SFTP - SSH File Transfer Protocol'
+- Set 'protocol' to 'SFTP - SSH File Transfer Protocol'
-- Set host to `bianca-sftp.uppmax.uu.se`
+- Set 'host' to `bianca-sftp.uppmax.uu.se`
-- Set Logon Type to `Interactive`
+- Set 'Logon type' to `Interactive`
   <!-- until September 2025, this was to be set to `Ask for Password` -->
-- Set user to `[username]`, e.g. `sven`
+- Set 'user' to your UPPMAX username, e.g. `sven`

 ## 7. Click 'Connect'